^

 Nimesulide

-Diclofenac + misoprostol
+Diclofenac + Misoprostol

 Phenylbutazone + dexamethasone, etc.

-Meta-analysis of the results of 10 randomized comparative studies of the efficacy and / or tolerability of meloxicam in doses of 7.5 mg / day and 15 mg / day and reference NSAIDs (piroxicam 20 mg / day, diclofenac 100 mg / day, naproxen 750 mg / day) showed that the former caused significantly fewer side effects than reference NSAIDs (relative ratio - OS - 0.64, 95% CI 0.59-0.69) (Schoenfeld P., 1999).
-In particular, in patients taking meloxicam, less ulcerogenic effect, perforation of the ulcer and gastrointestinal bleeding (OC = 0.52.95% CI 0.28-0.96), they rarely refused further treatment in connection with the development side effects (OC = 0.59, 95% CI 0.52-0.67), as well as less complained of dyspepsia (OC = 0.73.95% CI 0.64-0.84).
+A meta-analysis of the results of 10 randomized comparative studies of the efficacy and/or tolerability of meloxicam at doses of 7.5 mg/day and 15 mg/day and reference NSAIDs (piroxicam - 20 mg/day, diclofenac - 100 mg/day, naproxen - 750 mg/day) showed that the former caused significantly fewer side effects compared to the reference NSAIDs (relative ratio - OR - 0.64, 95% CI 0.59-0.69) (Schoenfeld P., 1999).
+In particular, patients taking meloxicam were less likely to experience ulcerogenic effects, ulcer perforation, and gastrointestinal bleeding (OR=0.52, 95% CI 0.28-0.96), they were less likely to refuse further treatment due to the development of side effects (OR=0.59, 95% CI 0.52-0.67), and were also less likely to complain of dyspepsia (OR=0.73, 95% CI 0.64-0.84).

 Blocking the enzyme phosphodiesterase IV also causes other positive effects of nimesulide:

-• oppression of the production of free oxygen radicals,
+• inhibition of free oxygen radical production,

-• blocking of metalloproteases (stromelysin (proteoglycanase) and collagenase)
+• blocking metalloproteases (stromelysin (proteoglycanase) and collagenase)

 • antihistamine effect.